What is Drug Trafficking?

 3. Integration: The final phase of money laundering involves integrating the laundered funds back into the legitimate economy.
 This may involve investing in legitimate businesses, buying assets such as real estate or luxury goods, or using the funds for other legal purposes.

-Launderers have invented a variety of techniques to conceal the vast money made by illegal drug trafficking.
+Launderers have invented a variety of techniques to conceal the vast money made by smuggling drugs.
 To evade currency reporting requirements, one option, structuring, involves dividing significant sums of cash into transactions totaling less than $10,000.
 Other scams include casinos, diamonds, precious metals, wire transfer businesses, and cash smuggling out of the country.
-Because of the immense profitability of drug trafficking, criminals may benefit from the balloon effect of global illegal commerce.
+Because of the immense profitability of drug trafficking, drug dealers may benefit from the balloon effect of global illegal commerce.
 Criminals alter techniques, industries, geographic routes, brokers, technology, and so on as soon as law enforcement personnel detect and move to restrict one laundering method.
 These rich and powerful drug syndicates hire specialists and deploy cutting-edge technology, intelligence, and strategies, including purchasing influence in smaller nations, to stay one step ahead of police enforcement.

 AML Legislation and Its Role in Combating Drug Trafficking